nastyh/GridSearchHelper/README.md

            }
 ```

-and returns the best combinations of parameters
+returns the best combinations of parameters
 ```
 {'learning_rate': 0.05,
  'max_depth': 2,